 - Lubricate the hoist and check for the tightness of fasteners.

-- Check the hydraulic fluid level at least every second month.
-Change hydraulic oil according to manufacturer's directions (frequency, type of oil, etc.).
+- Check the hydraulic fluid level and change hydraulic oil according to manufacturer's directions (frequency, type of oil, etc.).

 - Check cables, lift pads and adaptors for wear.